• Shopping Cart Shopping Cart

 Naturally, weddings that took place in a church, (as most were) tended to view this tradition of deflocking a bride as she exited the church as a little repugnant, so eventually, brides started throwing other things, like her garter and bouquet.

-Flowers became a popular item to throw since they represent fertility as well.
+Flowers became a popular bouquet toss item, symbolising fertility, love, and good fortune in weddings.
 The recipient of the bouquet is supposed to have romantic good luck from catching the item—they inherit the bride’s fortune in finding someone to wed.

 It’s turned out well that the custom developed this way; wedding dresses tend to be expensive, and few women would want to see theirs destroyed.
 Also, many brides choose to keep their wedding dresses as keepsakes or heirlooms to their children.